scalalandio/chimney/docs/docs/troubleshooting.md

 Scala 2.12 support was dropped, so if you want to migrate to 2.x, we recommend migrating to 1.x before.

-On Scala 3 the minimal supported compiler version was raised from 3.3 (LTS) to **3.8.4** - the artifacts are built with Scala 3.8.4 (TASTy 28.8), so older Scala 3 compilers cannot consume them.
+On Scala 3 the minimum supported compiler version was raised from 3.3 (LTS) to **3.9.0** - the artifacts are built with Scala 3.9.0 (TASTy 28.9), so older Scala 3 compilers cannot consume them.

 On the JVM, JDK requirements were raised: Scala 2.13 artifacts require **JDK 11+** and Scala 3 artifacts require **JDK 17+** (Chimney's macros are built on top of [Hearth](https://scala-hearth.readthedocs.io/), which is JDK 11+).